thesignalteam/website/README.md

 # thesignal-alpha
-Code and Docker environment for the revamped The Sign.al.
+Code and Docker environment for the revamped The Sign.al. <br>
 This repository contains submodules.
 Don't forget to `git pull --recurse-submodules`.

 ### IDE